 Types of Salary Increases

 Positions that have been reclassified due to a significant increase in job responsibilities may result in a job grade change.
 In the event that the job grade does not change, the incumbent may be eligible for an incremental raise within the same grade.
 If there is a change in job grade the provisions that govern job promotion would apply in that instance.
-The only difference is that the effective date of the personnel action would have no bearing on one's eligibility for COLA.
+The only difference is that the effective date of the personnel action would have no bearing on one's eligibility for annual salary increases.
 Reclassification of a position should be planned and budgeted for in the fiscal year in which it may occur.

 - Equity Increases: